agustinroviraquezada/MRI_T1_T2_CycleGAN/README.md

 </table>

 A test set of 1k images were selected from the original dataset to test the models obtained in the training.
 The training metrics, bellow, shows that after 100 epochs the learning seems to reach the plateau.
-This seems reasanable taking into account that after 100 epochs the model was already seen all the dataset (100x200=20k images).
+This seems reasanable taking into account that after 100 epochs the model was already seen all the dataset (100x200=20k images) at the generator loss.
 This also match with the increase at the adversarial loss at the epoch 100.

 <p align="center">
   <img src="https://github.com/agustinroviraquezada/MRI_T1_T2_CycleGAN/blob/main/docs/EvaluacionTraining_10k_Baseline.svg" alt="Trainig Metrics">